ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 - **open the ontology file in an OWL ontology editor, browse it or directly search the component you have in mind**; any change made to an existing component has been documented precisely;
 - **have a look at the [three CSV files provided](https://github.com/ICA-EGAD/RiC-O/tree/master/ontology/current-version/CSV_lists_of_components)**, whose last column lists the changes made from RiC-O 0.2 for each component.

-In the following lines, we use the `rico:` prefix only for RiC-O 1.0 components.
+In the following lines, we use the `rico` prefix only for RiC-O 1.0 components.

 ## Changes affecting the core of RiC-O